RRetelnist

 Taxonomy

-Retelnist uses the DISARM Red Framework v2 — the open, community-governed taxonomy for adversarial information operations.
+Retelnist uses the DISARM Red Framework v2 — community-governed taxonomy for adversarial information operations.
 DISARM is the de-facto standard adopted by the EEAS, NATO StratCom CoE, the FIMI ISAC, and the broader transatlantic counter-disinformation community.

 Retelnist rule-tags against 40 priority techniques drawn from the DISARM Red v2 set, prioritized by observed frequency in EU/UA/MENA operational data.